jamielapointe/modern_cpp_template/.github/CONTRIBUTING.md

 # Contributing {#ContributingLink}

-Thanks for considering to write a Pull Request (PR) for myproject!
+Thanks for considering to write a Pull Request (PR) for modern_cpp_template!
 Here are a few guidelines to get you started:

 Make sure you are comfortable with the license; all contributions are licensed